 An opossum playing dead can be very convincing and effective in evading predators.
 However, there is no change in heart rate or brain waves when an opossum is playing dead.

-To see if they are alive, it is best to look closely.
-Their eyes may still be slightly open, their ears may twitch at sudden sounds, and may have shallow breathing and heartbeat.
+It would be best to look closely at an opossum when they are in this state.
+Their eyes may still be slightly open, their ears may twitch at sudden sounds, and they may notice shallow breathing and a heartbeat.

-Knowing if an opossum is playing dead or not can be a difficult task.
-It is recommended to give them the benefit of the doubt and assume they are just playing dead, leaving them where they are.
+Telling if an opossum is playing dead or not can be a difficult task.
+It is recommended to give them the benefit of the doubt and assume they are just playing dead.

 Do you know if opossums can swim?
 Find out here